Story of an MBA dropout – An IITian goes Beyond The MBA Hype

 Conclusion

-It has been more than 18 months since I had the “middleman” discussion.
+It has been more than 18 months since I had the “middleman” discussion with Sameer.
 During this time, I have grown my team at the consulting firm acquired a large and diverse portfolio of clients, traveled to the US for business development activities, visited top business and technical schools across India for recruitment drives through 2 placement seasons, and recently been promoted.

 As of now, and for the foreseeable future, I have shelved my MBA plans.
 I am greatly enjoying what I am doing, and will continue to do so for some time to come.
 Looking back, sometimes I feel that maybe I have been very lucky; things have worked out really well for me – an MBA-dropout.